PhenoBench -- A Large Dataset and Benchmarks for Semantic Image Interpretation in the Agricultural Domain: Abstract

 \section{Abstract}

-The production of food, feed, fiber, and fuel is a key task of agriculture.
-Especially crop production has to cope with a multitude of challenges in the upcoming decades caused by a growing world population, climate change, the need for sustainable production, lack of skilled workers, and generally the limited availability of arable land.
-Vision systems could help cope with these challenges by offering tools to make better and more sustainable field management decisions and support the breeding of new varieties of crops by allowing temporally dense and reproducible measurements.
-Recently, tackling perception tasks in the agricultural domain got increasing interest in the computer vision and robotics community since agricultural robotics are one promising solution for coping with the lack of workers and enable a more sustainable agricultural production at the same time.
-While large datasets and benchmarks in other domains are readily available and have enabled significant progress toward more reliable vision systems, agricultural datasets and benchmarks are comparably rare.
-In this paper, we present a large dataset and benchmarks for the semantic interpretation of images of real agricultural fields.
-Our dataset recorded with an unmanned aerial vehicle provides high-quality, dense annotations of crops and weeds, but also fine-grained annotations of crop leaves at the same time, which enable the development of novel algorithms for visual perception in the agricultural domain.
-Together with the labeled data, we provide novel benchmarks for evaluating different visual perception tasks on a hidden test set comprised of different fields: known fields covered by the training data and a completely unseen field.
-The tasks cover semantic segmentation of crops and weeds, panoptic segmentation of plants, leaf instance segmentation, detection of plants and leaves, and the novel task of hierarchical panoptic segmentation for jointly identifying plants and leaves.
+The production of food, feed, fiber, and fuel is a key task of agriculture, which has to cope with many challenges in the upcoming decades, e.g., a higher demand, climate change, lack of workers, and the availability of arable land.
+Vision systems can support making better and more sustainable field management decisions, but also support the breeding of new crop varieties by allowing temporally dense and reproducible measurements.
+Recently, agricultural robotics got an increasing interest in the vision and robotics communities since it is a promising avenue for coping with the aforementioned lack of workers and enabling more sustainable production.
+While large datasets and benchmarks in other domains are readily available and enable significant progress, agricultural datasets and benchmarks are comparably rare.
+We present an annotated dataset and benchmarks for the semantic interpretation of real agricultural fields.
+Our dataset recorded with a UAV provides high-quality, pixel-wise annotations of crops and weeds, but also crop leaf instances at the same time.
+Furthermore, we provide benchmarks for various tasks on a hidden test set comprised of different fields: known fields covered by the training data and a completely unseen field.
+Our dataset, benchmarks, and code are available at \url{https://www.phenobench.org}.